 All possibilities have practical advantages and disadvantages:

 - The Event Emitter allows us to play events without code.
-In combination with the Studio Parameter Trigger component we can additionally change parameters.
+In combination with the Studio Parameter Trigger component, we can also change parameters.

 - With PlayOneShot we can play a sound with one line of code.
-FMOD automatically takes care of the playback and stops or frees the sound instance from main memory.
-A disadvantage of this method is that no parameter changes are possible without modifying FMOD’s RuntimeManager source code.
-If the sound is to be changed by an in-game parameter, then PlayOneShot is not suitable.
-However it is very easy to overload the PlayOneShot method in code to make this possible.
-Read the tutorial about using PlayOneShot with FMOD Parameters if you wish to do so.
+FMOD automatically takes care of the playback and stops/releases the sound instance from main memory when the Event finishes playing.
+One disadvantage of this method is that no parameter changes are possible without modifying FMOD’s RuntimeManager source code.
+If the sound is to be changed by an in-game parameter, PlayOneShot is not suitable.
+However, it is very easy to overload the PlayOneShot method in the code to make this possible.
+Read the tutorial on using PlayOneShot with FMOD parameters if you want to do this.

-- The manual playback of sounds, on the other hand, requires more code, but is much more flexible to manipulate, since you can define exactly when a sound or loop should be played and stopped, and where parameter changes should be made.
+- Manual Event playback, on the other hand, requires more code, but is much more flexible to handle, as you can specify exactly when a sound or loop should play and stop, and where parameter changes should be made.

 Playing FMOD Events with the Studio Event Emitter Component

-For an easy playback of events we create a new GameObject and insert the Studio Event Emitter Component:
+For simple Event playback, we create a new GameObject and insert the Studio Event Emitter Component into the GameObject:

-Here we find various setting options that we change to influence the playback of events.
-Under Play Event and Stop Event we determine when the event should be played and stopped.
-In Event we select the event from a list of events that we have previously built.
-Go into Play Mode, activate and deactivate the created GameObject to hear the sound.
+Here we find various setting options that we can change to influence the playback of events.
+Under Play Event and Stop Event we determine when the Event should be played and stopped.
+Under Event, we select the Event from a list of events that we have previously created in FMOD Studio.
+Go to Play Mode, activate and deactivate the created GameObject to hear the sound.

 PlayOneShot

-The PlayOneShot method immediately create, plays and releases an instance of an FMOD event.
+The PlayOneShot method immediately creates, plays and releases an instance of an FMOD Event.
 The PlayOneShotAttached method creates an instance of an event at a specific location.
-The event will play to the end and parameters cannot be set.
-If we need to set a parameter when using PlayOneShot, we can easily modify FMOD’s RuntimeManager code.
-Follow the tutorial about using PlayOneShot with FMOD Parameters if you need this behaviour.
-The code for PlayOneShot is:
+The event is played to the end and parameters cannot be set.
+If we need to set a parameter when using PlayOneShot, we can easily change the code of FMOD’s RuntimeManager.
+Follow the tutorial on using PlayOneShot with FMOD parameters if you need this behaviour.
+The code snippet for PlayOneShot is:

 FMODUnity.RuntimeManager.PlayOneShot("event:/Example");

-is a path that refers to an event we create in FMOD Studio.
-The paths follow the folder structure in the FMOD Studio event hierarchy.
-Alternatively, you can right-click on an event in FMOD Studio to copy its path.
+is a path that points to an Event that we create in FMOD Studio.
+The paths follow the folder structure in the FMOD Studio Event hierarchy.
+Alternatively, you can right-click on an Event in FMOD Studio to copy its path.

-We insert this code into the Update() method of the script.
-In the if statement, we check if the space bar is pressed.
-If this is the case, the sound will be played back:
+We insert this piece of code into the Update() method of a Unity script.
+In the if statement, we check whether the space bar is pressed.
+If it is, the Event is played:

 if (Input.GetKeyDown(Keycode.Space))